hyperspy/hyperspy/doc/user_guide/visualisation.rst

 spectrum image.
 This example also demonstrates changing the colormap (with `cmap`), adding scalebars to the plots (with `scalebar`), and changing the `padding` between the images.
-The padding is specified as a dictionary, which is passed to :py:meth:`matplotlib.figure.Figure.subplots_adjust`.
+The padding is specified as a dictionary, which is passed to :meth:`matplotlib.figure.Figure.subplots_adjust`.

 .. code-block:: python